MicrosoftDocs/architecture-center/docs/guide/data/ahds-architecture-content.md

 - [Azure Bastion](/azure/bastion/bastion-overview) lets you connect to a virtual machine using your browser, Azure portal, or via the native SSH/RDP client already installed on your computer.
 In this implementation, we use Azure Bastion service to securely access the jumpbox VM.

-- Microsoft Defender for Cloud along [HIPAA & HITRUST](https://learn.microsoft.com/en-us/azure/governance/policy/samples/hipaa-hitrust-9-2) compliance policy initiatives ensures Azure infrastructure deployment adheres to Microsoft Security Benchmark and Healthcare industry compliance requirements.
+- Microsoft Defender for Cloud along [HIPAA & HITRUST](/azure/governance/policy/samples/hipaa-hitrust-9-2) compliance policy initiatives ensures Azure infrastructure deployment adheres to Microsoft Security Benchmark and Healthcare industry compliance requirements.

 ## Scenario details

-This reference architecture provides guidance on how to securely deploy Azure Health Data Services, ingest individual & bulk FHIR data and persist the data into the AHDS FHIR service.
+This solution provides guidance on how to securely deploy Azure Health Data Services, ingest individual & bulk FHIR data and persist the data into the AHDS FHIR service.

 ### Potential use cases

-- Once the reference architecture deployed successfully, FHIR messages (individual/bulk) can be loaded in to FHIR service securely via Application Gateway.
+- Once the solution is deployed successfully, FHIR messages (individual/bulk) can be loaded into FHIR service securely via Application Gateway.
 - FHIR data can be retrieved securely via Application Gateway & API Management.
 APIM provides more capabilities to authenticate/authorize incoming calls and throttle requests as needed.
-- To analyze FHIR data and extract insights, FHIR Sync Agent can be deployed as shown in the architecture diagram (not deployed part of Bicep script).
-It reads data from FHIR service, converts to parquet files and writes it to Azure Data Lake Gen2 (ADLS Gen2).
+- To analyze FHIR data and extract insights, the FHIR Sync Agent can be deployed as shown in the architecture diagram (not deployed part of Bicep script).
+The agent reads data from the FHIR service, converts that data to parquet files and writes it to Azure Data Lake Gen2 (ADLS Gen2) storage.
 Azure Synapse can connect to ADLS Gen2 to query and analyze FHIR data.
-- This solution can be extended to receive medical devices/wearable data using MedTech service part of Azure Health Data Services and eventually persist in to FHIR service for extracting further insights using Synapse.
+- This solution can be extended to receive medical devices/wearable data using [MedTech service](/azure/healthcare-apis/iot/overview) in AHDS, transform the data to FHIR format and persist into FHIR service for extracting further insights using Synapse.
 - This solution can be extended to ingest non FHIR data (HL7 V2 & C-CDA), convert to FHIR standard using Liquid templates (can be stored in Azure Container Registry) and persist in FHIR service.

 ## Deploy this solution